serglider/Courier/README.md

     on('EventA', eventAHandler);
 }, 1000);
 ```
-The callback will be immediately called on subscription and then on all subsequent events.
+The callback will be immediately called upon subscription and then on all subsequent events.

 ## Event with response
 ```javascript